Rolls-Royce Trent: Design

 A hollow titanium fan blade of the Trent XWB.

 Like its RB211 predecessor, the Trent uses a concentric three-spool design rather than a two-spool configuration.
 The Trent family keeps a similar layout, but each spool can be individually scaled and can rotate more closely to its optimal speed.
 The core noise levels and exhaust emissions are lower than those of the RB211.

 Hollow titanium fan blades with an internal Warren-girder structure achieve strength, stiffness and damage tolerance at low weight.
-To operate in temperatures above their melting point, cooling air is bled from the compressor through laser-drilled holes in the hollow turbine blades, made from a single crystal of a nickel alloy and covered by thermal barrier coatings.
+To allow the blades of the HP turbine to operate in temperatures above their melting point, cooling air is bled from the compressor through laser-drilled holes in the hollow turbine blades, each made from a single crystal of a nickel alloy and covered by thermal barrier coatings.
 Each turbine blade removes up to 560 kW from the gas stream.

 In April 1998, the RB211-524HT was introduced for the 747-400 with the Trent 700 core, replacing the previous RB211-524G/H with 2% better TSFC, up to a 40% lower NOx emissions and a 50 °C cooler turbine.
 The Trent 800 LP spool rotates at 3300 rpm, its 110 in diameter fan tip travels at m/s.
 The Trent 900's 116 in fan keeps a low mean jet velocity at take-off to lower the Airbus A380's noise.